DawoodBhai420/Mini-Bank-Management-System/README.md

 # Mini-Bank-Management-System
-\nThis project allows users to perform different banking transactions.
+This project allows users to perform different banking transactions.
 This system allows user to acces following functions :
 1)Create new account
 2)Deposite money in account